55 Ways You Cause Damage to Your Home and Don't Even Know It

 Joining the wrong piping materials

-Think you can replace that leaky section of pipe with any old material?
-Think again.
+As tempting as it may be, you can't replace that leaky section of pipe with any old material.
 "Some types of plastic can't handle hot water and there are other materials you shouldn't match," Dawson says.
-For example, "copper connectors on galvanized metal pipes causes electrolysis," a common source of pipe corrosion, he notes.
-"This causes leaks and other damages."
+For example, "copper connectors on galvanized metal pipes causes electrolysis," a common source of pipe corrosion and leaks.

 Flushing trash down the toilet

 If you're tossing anything other than human waste and toilet paper into your toilet, don't be surprised when you've got a pricey repair on your hands.
 Doing so "can clog your pipes in a hurry and potentially cause the toilet to overflow in a nasty and hazardous mess," says Dawson.

 Allowing the ground around your home to dry out

 You know having too much water around your home's foundation can cause serious damage, but a Sahara-like environment isn't actually any better.
 "The ground is like a sponge and when it dries out, it shrinks, creating an unstable base for the entire foundation of the home," explains Betty Mooney, president of Brick Restoration, Inc., a Houston-based masonry repair and restoration company.
 Over time, this can lead to cracks in your home's foundation and may even allow water to seep inside.
 To keep this from happening, make sure to water the grass and dirt surrounding your home frequently—just not so often that water pools near your foundation.

 Planting too close to your foundation

 If you want to maintain the integrity of your home, make sure to leave some space between those pretty perennials and the house itself.
 Putting plants too close to your home can cause moisture damage to your foundation, or may even leave you dealing with root structures threatening to compromise it.